Healthy Homes Assessment Paremata

 Insulation Paremata

-A house that is well-insulated will reduce the risk of condensation, and decrease the risk of dampness and mould, as well as making it easier to allow the home to hold heat.
+A properly insulated home will reduce the risk of condensation and lower the chance of mould and dampness and it will make an easier task to allow the household to keep warmth.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation resists heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
+The greater the R-value, the better the insulation.

 • Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3